garysweaver/irie/README.md

 Inherited Resources including extensions.

-Extend [Inherited Resources][inherited_resources] actions with modules request parameter-driven filtering, sorting, pagination, and more.
-It's like using a more powerful version of [has_scope][has_scope], but with cleaner request URLs in some cases, and without having to add model scopes and controller methods just to do something controller-specific.
+Extend [Inherited Resources][inherited_resources] actions with the `extensions` method which provides symbolic references to do module includes as well as automatic inclusion of modules based on what actions are in-use.
+The included extensions provide more of a DSL-like way to define your controllers, and instead of model-heavy development via `scope` in models and `has_scope` in the controller, you can just define request parameter-based filters and their defaults in the controller.
+Also, ordering, parameter conversion, param value split delimiters, pagination, and more are supported.

 ```ruby
 class PostsController < ApplicationController